 1 cup regular rolled oats (not instant)

 1 cup granulated sugar

 1 teaspoon vanilla extract

 1. Preheat oven to 350 degrees.

 3. In a blender, add All-Bran cereal and blend until it becomes crumbs.
 Add crumbs and all remaining ingredients.
 Just blend until well combine but do not over mix.
-Just stir about 20 strokes.
+Stir about 20 strokes.

-4. Coat a 12-cup muffin pan with cooking spray, with flour in it or coat after spraying with some flour.
+4. Coat a 12-cup muffin pan with cooking spray (with flour in it) or coat with cooking spray and dust with flour.
 These muffins tend to stick to the pan if not sprayed and coated with flour.

-6. Bake in preheated oven for about 30 minutes until a toothpick inserted comes out clean.
+6. Bake in preheated oven for about 30 minutes or until a toothpick inserted comes out clean.
 Remove from oven and let sit for about 5 minutes.
-With a knife or spoon carefully remove muffins from pan.
+With a knife or spoon, carefully remove muffins from pan.

-7. Spray pan with more cooking spray with flour and fill the remaining batter.
+7. Spray pan with more cooking spray and fill the remaining batter.
 Repeat baking instructions.

 Makes 14 muffins